Skip to main content

 ${BASE_URL}/topology

 For advanced security scenarios, you can obtain OIDC access tokens using X.509 client certificates.
-This method is typically required in self-managed environments where your identity provider (such as Keycloak) enforces mutual TLS (mTLS).
+This is typically required in Self-Managed environments where your IdP enforces mutual TLS (mTLS).

 For Java applications

 The Java client supports automatic OIDC access token retrieval using X.509 client certificates.
-Configure the necessary keystore and truststore settings via code or environment variables.
-See Java client authentication for complete configuration details.
+Configure the necessary keystore and truststore via code or environment variables.
+See Java client authentication for details.

 For other clients

-Refer to your identity provider's documentation for obtaining tokens using X.509 certificates.
+Refer to your IdP documentation for obtaining tokens using X.509 certificates.

 Automatic token management in official clients

-When using official Camunda clients (Java client or Spring Boot Starter), token acquisition and renewal are handled automatically.
-You don't need to manually obtain or refresh tokens—the clients handle this based on your configuration.
+Official Camunda clients (Java client or Spring Boot Starter) handle token acquisition and renewal automatically.
+You do not need to manually obtain or refresh tokens.